 We truly apologise, we try to answer all questions as quickly as possible and we will get back to you.
 We hope you can forgive us the wait.
 Our email address is: firstname.lastname@example.org

 If you have experience riding a bicycle in Singapore, we are sure you will agree with us that when you cycle, it feels cooler than walking because you get a wonderful breeze.
 One of our principles is riding slowly, which means you take your time, this is less exhausting and you are less over heated at the end of the ride as someone who has raced on their bike to get from A to B as quickly as possible.
 We ride the trishaw at any time of the day with great pleasure, also at noon.
 50 years ago more people used to cycle in Singapore, on trishaws too.
+As well, we always bring a lot of water with us to prevent dehydration for the pilot and the passenger.

 The trishaw has a portable rain cover as well as a water proof blanket for the passengers.
 The pilot will get wet.
+As well rain is a perfect opportunity to sit covered and have a nice chat with your passenger and make more connection.

 The trishaw has an electric option that the pilot is trained to use.
 The system is “Pedal Assist Sensor” that applies power as you ride, if the pilot choses actively to do so.
 The power level can be varied from none to low to high through the controller on the handlebars.
 Power is cut when you stop pedalling or your speed reaches 25km/h.

 The pilot can ride the trishaw back home without the electric option, or push it.
-The battery is charged from a regular plug and it takes a couple of hours to fully charge.
+The battery is charged from a regular plug and it takes a couple of hours to fully charge

 We prefer to ride the trishaw to the destination, we don’t rely on vans for several reasons.
 One being the cost of renting one, but more importantly, we want to promote cycling and we love to ride the trishaw, we prefer being outdoors, even when it’s hot and even if it’s a long ride.
 Also riding the trishaw on the roads of Singapore is the best possible way to get attention to what we do.

-We park the trishaw the best possible place we can find.
+Trishaws are parked at their assigned Senior Activity Centre.
 Many people are worried about theft.
 It’s the only of its kind in Singapore and stealing it would attract a lot of unwanted attention to a thief.

 The trishaw brings back a lot of memories of the trishaw culture in Singapore that many people remember with joy and nostalgia.
 Sometimes our faces hurt from smiling so much and we often stop to chat with curious people who want to know more.
 This is one of the best parts of Cycling Without Age, the pilot and passenger get to interact with members of their community.
 It’s also another reason why we prefer to transport the trishaw on the roads and not in a van, this kind of spontaneous interaction is addictive.